Last updated: September 6th, 2021

-Additionally, students enrolled in a Sketch program course receive free rush tickets to any sketch show at Comedy Café Berlin while enrolled in the course.
+In addition to the above, students enrolled in a Sketch program course receive free rush tickets to any sketch show at Comedy Café Berlin while enrolled in the course.

-Rush tickets are only valid for the duration of the enrolled course and only after a student has paid for the course in full.
+Student tickets are only valid for the duration of the enrolled course and only after a student has paid for the course in full.

 Improv Student Show